Volunteers join VBC from all round the world and most come for a week or two and make the volunteering trip part of a holiday.

 The 22-year-old from France is a civil engineering student at Ecole Centrale de Nantes and as part of her studies she is required to do an internship abroad.

-The USA and Australia are the most popular destinations among her fellow students but she didn’t want to follow their lead – instead preferring to go to South America or South East Asia and fortunately for VBC, Asia won.
+The USA and Australia are the most popular destinations among her fellow students but she didn’t want to follow their lead – instead preferring to go to South America or South East Asia and Asia won out.

 “I have always been interested in volunteering so it was an amazing opportunity,” she says.

-Enola is not the first student from her course to intern VBC – two years ago Thomas joined us and through his experience Enola’s school still had VBC’s details.
+Enola is not the first student from her course to intern with us – two years ago Thomas joined us and through his experience Enola’s school still had VBC’s details.

 Working with the VBC team